aazuspan/should-test/README.md

 - assert.strictNotEqual(actual, expected, *message*) : Values are strictly not equal `!==`.
 - assert.exists(value, *message*) : Value is not `null` or `undefined`.
 - assert.notExists(value, *message*) : Value is `null` or `undefined`.
-- assert.match(string, regex) : String matches regex pattern.
+- assert.match(string, regex, *message*) : String matches regex pattern.
-- assert.doesNotMatch(string, regex) : String does not match regex pattern.
+- assert.doesNotMatch(string, regex, *message*) : String does not match regex pattern.
+- assert.in(value, array, *message*) : Value is in array.
+- assert.notIn(value, array, *message*) : Value is not in array.
 - assert.throws(fn, *errorLike*, *errMsgMatcher*, *message*) : Function throws error.
 Specify an Error-like (e.g. `ReferenceError`) to only match specific error types.
 Specify a regex message pattern to only match errors with a matching error message.